ezeoleaf/awesome-golang-repositories/README.md

 [question-site](https://github.com/esgameco/question-site): A Q&A web app built with Gin and Vue.
 [oauth2-go](https://github.com/lithdew/oauth2-go): What does it take to write a minimal security-first OAuth 2.0 Server w/ OpenID Connect support in Go?
 [gotesting](https://github.com/jcdickinson/gotesting): Quick'n'dirty testing functions for go
 [grafana](https://github.com/grafana/grafana): The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
+[dir605reboot](https://github.com/whitglint/dir605reboot): Program to reboot your D-Link DIR-605 router ;-)